Halish/cookbook/guacomole.md

 Not to self: Got poisoned

-new day, im feeling lucky
+new day, im feeling lucky, Turns out you need to leave the skin on..